-Our favorite place to eat during our stay was the Kilauea Fish Market.
+Our favorite place to eat on Kauai was the Kilauea Fish Market.
 This unassuming place was recommended to us by some locals, and we liked it so much that we ate there twice!
 We loved the ahi wraps, and they were so big that we were able to take half back to our condo for later.

-And a few things that we didn’t have time for:
+And a few things to do on Kauai that we didn’t have time for:

 - kayaking down the Hanalei River